Skip to main content

 Watch our Participation Partnership video below:

-Watch a video with our Participation Partnership member Joanne Sansome by clicking below:
+Watch a video with our Participation Partnership member Joanne Sansome below:

 Our Role

-Challenging – The Participation Partnership seeks to ensure that high standards for service user and carer involvement are maintained by the Social Care Council; part of the role of the Participation Partnership is to comment on how effective the Council’s user and carer engagement is, in a way that supports a learning environment.
-An outcome of this challenge will be a re-assurance to the Social Care Council that user/carer engagement is optimized and best practice is used to ensure the work of the Council is genuinely informed by the needs and experience of the public.
+The Participation Partnership seeks to ensure that high standards for service user and carer involvement are maintained by the Social Care Council.
+Part of the role of the Participation Partnership is to comment on how effective the Council’s user and carer engagement is, in a way that supports a learning environment.
+An outcome of this challenge will be a reassurance to the Social Care Council that user/carer engagement is optimised and best practice is used to ensure the work of the Council is genuinely informed by the needs and experience of the public.

 Membership

 Members are people that use services and carers from a range of backgrounds and experiences.
-They meet every 2 – 3 months and play a key role in the council’s business activities.
+They meet every three months and play a key role in the Council’s business activities.

 Membership of the group is voluntary and time commitments can vary according to the projects requiring their input.
 The Partnership also meets with user/carer groups and networks around Northern Ireland to share information about the Social Care Council and to encourage more users and carers to contribute to our projects and consultations when needed.